School mask mandate ban challenged in new Utah lawsuit

 Many schools are encouraging students to wear masks, though, and in some parts of the state many are doing so.

-Plothow said it was frustrating for state leaders abandon steps he said largely worked to keep schools open and safe last year.
+Plothow said it was frustrating to watch state leaders abandon steps he said largely worked to keep schools open and safe last year.

 “We’re not activists, we’re not political, we’re not partisan ... where we draw the line is when you mess around with the kids,” he said.
 “This should not be a political football.”